Jacques Mieses: Chess career

-Born Jacob Mieses in Leipzig, Kingdom of Saxony in 1865, his early successes as an adult chess player included a tie for second at Leipzig and third at Nuremberg in 1888.
-However, he was quickly eclipsed by two rising young superstars, Emanuel Lasker and Siegbert Tarrasch.
+Born Jacob Mieses in Leipzig, Kingdom of Saxony in 1865, his early tournament successes included a tie for second with Bardeleben and von Gottschall behind Siegbert Tarrasch at the 2nd Bavarian Chess Congress in Nuremberg (August 1888) and a third place behind Bardeleben and Riemann at the 40th anniversary tournament of the Leipzig chess society Augustea (December 1888), where he defeated Tarrasch with the white pieces in the opening round.
+He was quickly eclipsed, however, by two rising young superstars, Emanuel Lasker and Siegbert Tarrasch.
 Mieses attained maturity as a player in 1895, just after turning 30, when he contested the 9th Chess Congress in Leipzig, followed by an exhibition tour in Russia and then a match with David Janowski.
-His participation in the great Hastings tournament that year was important to his growth as a mature chess master despite a 20th-place finish.
+His participation in the great Hastings tournament that year was important to his growth as a chess master despite a 20th-place finish.

 Mieses was a dangerous attacker with a number of famous victories to his credit, e.g. against Frank Marshall (Monte Carlo 1903).
 His best achievement was to win the first Trebitsch Memorial at Vienna 1907, and he came third at the 28-round Masters tournament at Ostend the same year.

 He organized the 1911 San Sebastian master tournament and insisted that all the masters' expenses were paid.
 This was the first international tournament of José Raúl Capablanca, who surprised everyone by winning.

+In March and April 1923, Mieses won the NCCU Premier Tournament at Liverpool with 8 points from 9 games, ahead of Géza Maróczy and the British masters Frederick Yates and Sir George Alan Thomas.